20 Remote Work Statistics to Know

 Workers also save time by reducing or eliminating their commute (an average of 52 minutes in the top 100 cities), giving them more focused productivity to their employer.

-Workers want flexibility and many have gotten it over the last couple of years.
-If their employers reduce that flexibility, over half say they’re ready to find another job with more flexibility.
+Workers want flexibility, and many have gotten it over the last couple of years.
+If that flexibility is taken away, 66% of workers would immediately start looking for a new job.
+According to the survey, 39%of workers would quit without a new job lined up.
 Hiring employees takes a great deal of time and you don’t want to continuously repeat that effort with low attrition rates.

 20. 25% of remote workers struggle with unplugging (Buffer)